UbiquityRobotics/bus_beaglebone/README.md

 ## Rev. C Issues

-* Pin 10 of U1 has no 100K pull-up.
+* Pin 10 of U1 has no 100K pull-up. [done]

 * ISP connector is too close to real time clock to work with the Atmel-ICE programmer.
-There is actually plenty of room around the crystal and load capacitors.
+There is actually plenty of room around the crystal and load capacitors. [done]

 * The hole for the plus terminal of the Litium battery is way too big.

-* The 5mm Terminal blocks are oriented backwards.
+* The 5mm Terminal blocks are oriented backwards. [removed]

 * Think about changing the 1x1 mis-alignment pins for the BBB connector to 1x2's.
-They would be easier to install.
+They would be easier to install. [done]

 * Think about removing the R9/R10 pull-up resistors.
-The BBB already has pull-up resistors.
+The BBB already has pull-up resistors. [done]

 * The Lithium battery overlaps with the JTAG connector.
-Perhaps rearrange.
+Perhaps rearrange. [done]

 * There is no filter capacitor for the real time clock.

 * The RC constant of R4 * (C6 + C8) needs to be small enough
   that the circuit will actually reset before jumping to location 0.
   When both C6 and C8 are 1uF, the RC constant is too big.
-  Thus, probably C6 and C8 should be set to .1uF.
+  Thus, probably C6 and C8 should be set to .1uF. [done]

 * N7 is too close to N6.
 It is really hard to jumper the LED to be connected to D13.
+[5V Regulator changed]

-* N6 is artwork is not next to actual N6 connector.
+* N6 is artwork is not next to actual N6 connector. [done]

-* N6 would have mechanical interferance with N2.
+* N6 would have mechanical interferance with N2. [done]

+* Think about adding lines to the BBB POWER button and reset.
+  [not done]

+* The Ground on pins 1 and 2 of the BBB connector is not very good.
+  [done]

+* Pin 31 is hooked to a high frequency SPI signal.
+It should be connected to a slower GPIO line. [done]

+* Think about adding a female USB A connector to provide 5V to other devices that need 5V. [see bus_usb_power]

 ## ROS Integration